31 October 2007

 There is this one thing about me, however, that I'm sure will end up in the prosecuting attorney's body of evidence if anyone ever discovers where I've stashed the severed heads.
 I figure it's bound to come out eventually, so by way of introduction, and in the spirit of the I'm-OK-You're-OK Zeitgeist in which I grew up, I share with you my strangest eccentricity:

 I can't sleep if the the closet door is open.
 Never could, not even as a child.

 Back then, it was because of Closet Monster.
 He materialized every night, as soon as Mom flicked out the lights.
 Through the crack in the closet door, I could feel him staring at me from those darkened depths, his coal-black eyes burning holes into my tender, young flesh.
 Sometimes I could hear him breathing -- a low, hungry, wolfish pant.
 I knew his plan: he was waiting for me to slip off into dreamland so he could come out and swallow me whole.
 The only reason I am alive today is because I would, within seconds of Mom's departure, leap from bed into the center of the room (thus avoiding the clutches of Under-the-Bed Monster), run to the closet, slam the door closed, then leap back into bed and dive under the covers (because, as I'm sure you recall, children hiding under covers are impervious to physical harm.)

 As would any practiced neurotic, I have invested shamefully immoderate quantities of time cogitating on the marrow of this quirk.
 My free-associative self-analysis has led me to conclude that it no longer has to do with monsters.
-Rather, I have surmised that my quirk's current roots lie entangled in those nourishing my visually-oriented, nit-picker sensibilities -- the same ones that can't stand to have little puddles of water left standing on the kitchen counter.
+Rather, I have surmised that the roots lie entangled in those nourishing my visually-oriented, nit-picker sensibilities -- the same ones that can't stand to have little puddles of water left standing on the kitchen counter.
 (Pardon me, one moment, while I shudder at the mere thought of them.)
 My conclusion, therefore, is that I am suffering from Clutter Aversion Syndrome.

 We're not talking OCD here.
 I don't check, a million times, that the lights are off before I leave the house.
 I don't count out the same number of Cheerios into my bowl every morning.
 I don't wash my hands until they're raw and bleeding.
 I don't floss every damned day... oh, wait, yes I do.
 We all do, don't we.
 And we never lie to our dentists about it.
 Right?
 (Just nod "yes" and smile.)